JonathanDelaney/Two-Reasons/README.md

     - The fact the student can choose the interval/time period they'd like to search with means that they can get a very broad overview if they'd like or even just look at the whole war.
 And the sequence of events would be clear by using the slider.
   - I should be able to access the dates of events and some information about each.
     - The info box that opens below gives a secondary school level student almost all they would ever need to know about each battle.
 The flags add an extra learning aspect and memorisation tool.
-  - I want to be able to see all the types of battles that took place and where they took place.
+  - I want to be able to see all the types of battles that happended during the wars, and where and when they took place.
     - The map is an innovation on that front.
 With custom markers for each type of warfare and the slider allowing full control over the timeline, the user can see what types of battle were happening when, and where they were happening.
   - There is a specific event that I would like to learn more about and know what else was happening before, at the time and after.
     - The website is missing a search bar which is something I may come back to add in the future but as it stands if the user knows when an event took place they can go to that time period or if they know where it happended then they can look at the whole war and go to that location on the map.
 The info box would then allow them to research what was taking place around the period of that battle without navigating away from the page.